Vlad-Ber/SDA_Kodkompisarna/README.md

 ### User

+To login as a user:
+- Go to localhost:3000
 - login using our premade profiles
 - Profiles available for men :
 **Pelle, Peter, Henrik, Janne, Berra, Mange, Sigmund, James, Karsten, Olof**